 Albert has authored the leading monograph Public Procurement and the EU Competition Rules, 2nd edn (Bloomsbury-Hart, 2015).
 He has also coauthored Shaping EU Public Procurement Law: A Critical Analysis of the CJEU Case Law 2015–2017 (Wolters-Kluwer, 2018), edited Smart Public Procurement and Labour Standards.
-Pushing the Discussion after RegioPost (Hart, 2018), and also coedited Reformation or Deformation of the Public Procurement Rules (Edward Elgar, 2016) and Transparency in EU Procurements.
-Disclosure Within Public Procurement and During Contract Execution (Edward Elgar, 2019).
+Pushing the Discussion after RegioPost (Hart, 2018), and also coedited Reformation or Deformation of the Public Procurement Rules (Edward Elgar, 2016), Transparency in EU Procurements.
+Disclosure Within Public Procurement and During Contract Execution (Edward Elgar, 2019) and European Public Procurement.
+Commentary on Directive 2014/24/EU (Edward Elgar, forthcoming).
 Most of Albert's working papers are available at http://ssrn.com/author=542893 and his analysis of current legal developments is published in his blog http://www.howtocrackanut.com.

 Albert is a Member of the European Procurement Law Group and keeps close connections with leading research groups in the UK and abroad.
 He is a regular speaker at international conferences and regularly engages with policy-makers.
 Albert is a former Member of the Procurement Lawyers Association Brexit Working Group (2017) and of the European Commission Stakeholder Expert Group on Public Procurement (2015-18).
 Albert has also been invited by the European Court of Auditors and the EFTA Surveillance Authority as an academic expert in public procurement and competition matters.
 He has also advised the World Bank, the European Bank for Reconstruction and Development and other international institutions regarding public procurement reform.
 His written evidence to the House of Commons and the House of Lords has influenced debates on Brexit-related issues and on procurement healthcare regulation.